audiojs/audio-decode/readme.md

 `buffer` type can be: _ArrayBuffer_, _Uint8Array_ or _Buffer_.

-Decoder's code is lazy, first run loads decoder's sources and compiles module, subsequent runs are fast.
+Decoder's code is lazy: first run loads decoder's sources and compiles module before decoding.

 To get more granular control over individual decoders, use `decoders`: